Last Updated on August 6, 2022 by Max

 - It violates the natural cause of spermatogenesis and production of the male principal hormone testosterone in the testicles leading to decreased sexual desire.

 How does a varicocele affect ED?

 A recent study by Keller, JJ et al. (2012) used a large dataset of 32,856 cases and 98,568 controls to find the associations between varicocele, varicocelectomy, and ED.
 They discovered that varicocele patients who underwent a varicocelectomy had much lower risks of getting ED than those who did not.
-Men with varicocele repair still shared an association with ED, but this relation was much weaker than in untreated men.
+Men with varicocele repair still shared an association with ED, but this relationship was much weaker than untreated men.
 The youngest men with ED had the most robust degrees of association with varicocele.